 Less is more when it comes to fertilizer and Japanese wisteria.
 If planning to fertilize, do so with a low nitrogen fertilizer (N in the NPK ratio).
 Fertilizing your plant only once a year or every other year, or even not at all, is acceptable.

-If your wisteria is not blooming, you may be over-fertilizing.
+If your wisteria is not blooming, you may be over-fertilizing with nitrogen.
 You can shock the plant into bloom by stopping fertilizing and root pruning.
 To root prune, use a shovel to cut the roots in a circle about two feet away from the plant's trunk.
 Doing this will stress the plant and may force it into bloom.

 Japanese wisteria flowers bloom on new growth, so you will need to prune twice a year to manage both size and to keep branches close to the main structure to allow for enjoyment of the profuse blossoms.
 Doing this is an easy task and is done by pruning new growth back to six inches in July or after the wisteria has flowered.
 This is a really great time to do maintenance pruning and remove any growth not needed for the main structure of the plant and prune away suckers.
 During the winter or second pruning you will want to remove at least half or the prior seasons growth, remembering that wisteria only blooms on new wood.